 - Safe speeds lower the risk of crashes

 - When crashes occur, safe speeds make it less likely that people are killed or seriously injured

 Unsafe speeds are a factor in about half of deadly crashes in Portland.
-This is why speed is a central focus of the city's draft Vision Zero Action Plan, which aims to eliminate deaths and serious injuries from Portland streets by 2025.
+This is why speed is a focus of the city's Vision Zero Action Plan, which aims to eliminate deaths and serious injuries from Portland streets.